mar10outof10/PasswordKeepR/planning/planning.md

 ## Overall goals
 - Finish MVP
-- Use remaining time for nice-to-have
+- Use remaining time for nice-to-haves
 - Have fun!

 ## Communication norms